jcubic/lips/docs/blog/2025-04-21-syntax-extensions.md

 ;; ==> #:foo
 ```

-Which is represention of named gensyms.
+Which is representation of named gensyms.

 ```scheme
 (gensym "foo")